 To me, this is a VERY important topic.
 What is the difference between Self-love and being selfish?
 Setting boundaries, putting your needs before others!?
 It’s something that I find to be very misunderstood.
 In my experience, it has almost become a norm that you put everyone else before you and that you neglect your own needs and feelings to make other people happy and comfortable.
 But then what happens?
 You get depressed, sad, angry, frustrated, easily triggered?
 We can only neglect ourselves SO much before our bodies will let us know that enough is enough.

-It's a very common thing that we find our friends & family putting expectations & guilt on us and we might rationalize it by thinking, 'yeah, she's my best friend, I should do that', or 'oh, well it's family I guess I should do that'!
+It's a very common thing that we find our friends & family putting expectations & guilt on us for us to do things for them.
+We might rationalize the situation by thinking, 'yeah, she's my best friend, I should do that', or 'oh, well it's family I guess I should do that'!
 But remember, you’re not here to save people from their own discomfort even though it sometimes seems like it.
-And this is essentially what you're doing when you feed into their guilt trips.
-Your job is to take care of YOU first cuz if YOU are not functioning fully, then how can you be there fully for others?
+And this is essentially what you're doing when you feed into their guilt trips or when you do something you don't want to because you feel like you owe something to them..
+Your job is to take care of YOU first because if YOU are not functioning fully, then how can you be there fully for others?
 You're not here to live up to other peoples expectations!

 But what if

 Now lets say that you've been giving yourself away a little tooooo much and your body is screaming